 Outlaw Country: 20%; Deep Tracks: 15%; Underground Garage: 10%; Bluesville: 10%; SoulTown: 10%; Classic Vinyl/Classic Rewind: 5%; Jam On: 5%; The Bridge: 5%; Spectrum: 5%; XMU: 5%; Real Jazz: 5%; Beatles Channel/E-Street Radio/Tom Petty Radio/Elvis Radio: 5%

-Zydeco is one of my absolute favorite styles of music, and has been for about 35 years.
+Zydeco is absolutely, positively one of my favorite styles of music, and has been for a very long time.
 Any of us could argue all day about the relative merits of New Wave, Punk, Heavy Metal, Reggae, Rockabilly, Gospel, whatever – some people are going to like some music types and not like others.
 Of course.
-But, once they give it a listen, I seriously don’t see how anyone couldn’t like Zydeco.² It’s consistently the most fun, the most endearing, the happiest music I know.
-And Zydeco bands are always led by an accordionist and a rub-board player!
-What’s not to like!?
+But, once you listen to it, I seriously don’t see how anyone couldn’t like Zydeco.² It’s consistently the most fun, the most endearing, the happiest music I know.
+And Zydeco bands are always led by an accordionist and a rub-board player…what’s not to like!?

 Zydeco as a music genre evolved from French Creoles out of southwest Louisiana and blends blues and R&B with music indigenous to native Louisianans.
 It seems it first became recognized beyond regionally with the emergence of Zydeco pioneer Clifton Chenier in the mid-1950’s.
-Chenier, who would become known as The King of Zydeco, enjoyed a long career as Zydeco’s first-generation ambassador, capped by his Grammy award in 1983 for the album I’m Here along with his Red Hot Louisiana Band.
-Many, many Zydeco acts materialized in Chenier’s impressive wake: Boozoo Chavis, Rockin’ Dopsie & The Zydeco Twisters, BeauSoleil, Queen Ida, Terrence Simien & The Mallet Playboys, Geno Delafose & French Rockin’ Boogie, Beau Jocque & The Zydeco Hi-Rollers, Chris Ardoin & Double Clutchin’, Zachary Richard, Rosie Ledet, Chubby Carrier & The Bayou Swamp Band, Nathan & The Zydeco Cha-Chas, Amanda Shaw & The Cute Guys, just to name some, as well as the imposing C.J.
+Chenier, who would become known as The King of Zydeco, enjoyed a long career as Zydeco’s first generation ambassador, capped by his Grammy award in 1983 for the album I’m Here along with his Red Hot Louisiana Band.
+Many, many Zydeco acts materialized in Chenier’s wake: Boozoo Chavis, Rockin’ Dopsie & The Zydeco Twisters, BeauSoleil, Queen Ida, Terrence Simien & The Mallet Playboys, Geno Delafose & French Rockin’ Boogie, Beau Jocque & The Zydeco Hi-Rollers, Chris Ardoin & Double Clutchin’, Zachary Richard, Rosie Ledet, Chubby Carrier & The Bayou Swamp Band, Nathan & The Zydeco Cha-Chas, Amanda Shaw & The Cute Guys – just to name some – as well as C.J.
 Chenier, who inherited both his dad’s accordion and his Red Hot Louisiana Band after Clifton died in 1987.

-Now, who’s with me for a new Sirius radio Zydeco station?!
+(Now, who’s with me for a new Sirius Zydeco station?!)

 ²This is how I feel about Zydeco music: “How could anybody not like you?”